Novia Nurain

 The purpose of the project is to explore older adults' interests, intentions, and engagement in recording or keeping track of different types of personal information about their everyday life.
 Currently conducting remote Photo Elicitation Interview (PEI) with older adults who keep track or record of different information in their everyday life.

-Older Adults, Socialization, and Peer Support (January, 2020 - Present)
+Older Adults, Socialization, and Peer Support (January, 2020 - December, 2021)

 Advisor: Prof. Kay Connelly , Prof. Katie Siek